 5. Backward Compatibility Testing

-Such types of software testing validates whether the recently developed software or software update functions well with the previous version of the environment or not.
+Such types of software testing validate whether the recently developed software or software update functions well with the previous version of the environment or not.

 6. Back-end Testing